monome/docs/norns/help.md

 - [backing up norns to USB](#backup-no-wifi)
 - [additional q's](#faq)

+## replacing parts
+### wifi nub

+If you have lost your nub, you can purchase a new one [here](https://www.amazon.com/150Mbps-Adapter-LOTEKOO-Wireless-Raspberry/dp/B06Y2HKT75/ref=pd_sbs_147_28?_encoding=UTF8&pd_rd_i=B06Y2HKT75&pd_rd_r=36242006-c576-11e8-a606-db11b044450e&pd_rd_w=5lyNC&pd_rd_wg=ZzAMD&pf_rd_i=desktop-dp-sims&pf_rd_m=ATVPDKIKX0DER&pf_rd_p=53dead45-2b3d-4b73-bafb-fe26a7f14aac&pf_rd_r=24C4PSVWK71S15YGJS6D&pf_rd_s=desktop-dp-sims&pf_rd_t=40701&psc=1&refRID=24C4PSVWK71S15YGJS6D) or email help@monome.org for a replacement (10 USD, shipping included, only US).

+If you have experienced signal strength issues and wish to replace your WiFi dongle completely, you may wish to purchase a [high gain antenna adapter](https://www.amazon.com/Panda-Wireless-PAU06-300Mbps-Adapter/dp/B00JDVRCI0).

+### charger

+The charger that comes with norns is GEO151UB-6020 and its power specs are 2A / 5.25V.
+A direct replacement can be purchased [from Adafruit](https://www.adafruit.com/product/1994).

+### battery

+Before you purchase a new battery, please consider that your norns may not be reporting battery performance accurately.
+To test, fully drain the battery and then charge it fully.

+If performance does not improve, then a direct replacement can be purchased [from Adafruit](https://www.adafruit.com/product/2011) or by emailing help@monome.org for a replacement (15 USD, shipping included, only US).

+### encoders

+On early batches of norns, some users have reported that the encoder values are "jumpy".
+To verify that your encoders are affected, please perform this simple test:

+- navigate to the LEVELS page
+- turn a level all the way up and continue to turn the encoder
+- if the level jumps and does not remain at maximum, then you might want to replace that encoder

+We are still working to identify if this is related to our assembly house or if the actual OEM parts are flawed.
+The fix is *incredibly* straightforward if you have access to a soldering iron.
+While we can provide fixes in-house, shipping back and forth has a great deal of environmental impact that we'd love to help avoid.
+So, please consider DIY'ing and email us at help@monome.org if you have any questions or trepidations about the DIY process.

+Replacement encoders can be purchased [from Octopart](https://octopart.com/pec11r-4015f-n0024-bourns-26648251).

+Please reference this [step-by-step video](https://vimeo.com/373181868/f58ea21a31) detailing the fix.

 ## wifi troubleshooting
 _nb.
 If you are not actively using the wifi nub, it's best not to keep it plugged in.
 It uses a lot of power, draining both battery and system resources._